subashcs/ssg-personal-blog/src/data/blog-posts/hello-world.md

 ---
 title: Hello World 👋
 publishDate: 30 Nov 2021
 description: Every blog starts with a single post.
-This is yours.
-Make it great.
+Wait for others.
 ---

 ![Illustration of woman using a meditation app](/assets/blog/casual-life-3d-meditation-crystal.webp)